header logo

 Last minute goals in football: Fabio Grosso: Italy 1-0 Germany (2006 FIFA World Cup – semi-finals)

-Just when everything seemed to be decided by a penalty shootout, Italy suddenly exploded.
-An unimpressive corner kick was cleared by Germany, but the ball found its way to Andrea Pirlo.
-With composure and tactical genius, Pirlo passed the ball precisely to Fabio Grosso, who unleashed a perfect curling shot into the German net, opening the score at 1-0.
-Not stopping there, Alessandro Del Piero finished the match with an exemplary counter-attack, sealing a 2-0 victory and sending Italy straight into the final.
-A memorable night with moments etched into football history.
+Just when everything seemed to be decided by a penalty shootout, Italy burst into celebration.
+A seemingly unthreatening corner kick was cleared by Germany, but the ball found its way to Andrea Pirlo.
+With composure and tactical genius, Pirlo passed the ball precisely to Fabio Grosso, who unleashed a perfect curling shot into the German net, breaking the deadlock at 1-0.
+Not stopping there, Alessandro Del Piero capitalized on an exemplary counter-attack, sealing a 2-0 victory and sending Italy straight into the final.
+It was a memorable night with moments etched into football history.

 7. Sergio Ramos: Real Madrid 1-1 Atletico Madrid (2013/14 Champions League Final)

 With ambitions to conquer La Decima, Real Madrid entered the 2013/14 Champions League final against Atletico Madrid, their city rivals.
-Atletico, under the guidance of Diego Simeone, had an excellent season, winning La Liga and were on their way to a historic double.
-In the final, Atleti took the lead early in the 36th minute and deployed their typical defensive style of play, building a "bus" in front of the goal.
-Although Real Madrid continued to attack, Los Rojiblancos' defense remained steadfast, making all of Los Blancos' efforts fall into a deadlock.
+Atletico, under the guidance of Diego Simeone, had an excellent season, winning La Liga and being on their way to a historic double.
+In the final, Atleti took the lead as early as the 36th minute and deployed their typical defensive style of play, building a "bus" in front of the goal.
+Although Real Madrid continued to attack, Los Rojiblancos' defense remained steadfast, rendering all of Los Blancos' efforts fruitless.

 Last minute goals in football history: Sergio Ramos